Stedi-Demos/bootstrap-archived/README.md

 ## Bootstrap Read and Write Workflow

+The [Stedi Core module](https://www.stedi.com/docs/stedi-core) ingests data and emits events with the results of its conversion and validation processing.
+For example, Stedi emits an event when it receives a new file or successfully processes a transaction set.

+To create a custom end-to-end EDI system on Stedi, you need to automate tasks like adding files from your input buckets and reacting to the emitted events.
+For example, you may want to automatically forward translated EDI files to an API, FTP server, AS2 server, or a [Stedi function](https://www.stedi.com/docs/functions) to run custom code.

+Bootstrap contains opinionated Stedi functions that you can customize through configuration.
+The following sections describe these built-in functions.

 ### Inbound EDI workflow

+The `edi-inbound` function performs the following steps:
-1. The edi-inbound function listens to Stedi Core `transaction.processed` events, which contains the found partnership, document direction, location of the translated document, and document transaction set ID for a single EDI transaction set.
+1. Listen to Stedi Core `transaction.processed` events, which contain the partnership, document direction, location of the translated document, and document transaction set ID for a single EDI transaction set.
-1. The function reads the translated Guide JSON data from the Core output bucket.
+1. Read the translated EDI-like JSON data from the Core output [Stedi bucket](https://www.stedi.com/products/buckets).
-1. The function looks up configured destinations for the specific Partnership and transaction set ID.
+1. Look up configured destinations for the specific partnership and transaction set ID.

-   1. Destinations are configured in [Stedi Stash](https://www.stedi.com/products/stash).
-See [Destinations](#destinations) below.
+   1. You can configure destinations in [Stedi Stash](https://www.stedi.com/products/stash).
+Refer to [Destinations](#destinations) for details.

-1. The translated Guide JSON is sent to each destination.
-   1. If a destination has a [Stedi Mapping](https://www.stedi.com/products/mappings) configured, the edi-inbound function will apply the mapping transformation to the Guide JSON before sending to the destination.
+1. Sends the EDI-like JSON  to each destination.
+If a destination has a [Stedi Mapping](https://www.stedi.com/products/mappings) configured, the `edi-inbound` function applies the mapping transformation to the Guide JSON before sending to the destination.
-1. Any failures in the process (such as invalid mappings or missing guides) are sent to [Execution Error Destinations](#execution-error-destinations).
+1. Sends failures (such as invalid mappings or missing guides) to [Execution Error Destinations](#execution-error-destinations).
-1. Function execution failures are retried 2 more times.
-This can result in destinations receiving multiple messages and will need to handle at-least-once message delivery.
+1. Retries function execution failures 2 more times.
+Retries can result in destinations receiving multiple messages, so you will need to handle at-least-once message delivery.
 Use payload control numbers and message timestamps for deduplication.
+TODO: Ross - how does someone handle this?
+Is there some separate setup or is this on their own with custom code?

 ### Outbound EDI workflow